 It’s not the first time I have encountered this crab.
 Whilst in Chile it was on the menu of a restaurant in Santiago.
 And I have never forgotten those giant pink legs filled with the most amazing sweet and tasty meat I have ever tasted.

-So I am lucky to get an invite to a new restaurant in London’s West End which features Giant Red King Crab in several guises including a burger, and and a desert which is shaped like a crab claw (no comment as it was ordered by my companion).
+So I am lucky to get an invite to a new restaurant in London’s West End which features Giant Red King Crab in several guises including a burger, and as a desert which is shaped like a crab claw (no comment as it was ordered by my companion).

 The Fancy Crab in Wigmore Street also serves other seafood including lobster, oysters and the French classic …Plateau de fruits de mer – although on their menu it is called Sharing Stands with the most expensive, the Deluxe Plateau costing £100 for a selection of Scottish langoustines, crab claws, ½ a Devonshire lobster, scallop cerviche, Jersey oysters, crevettes, razor clams, mussels, whelks, Atlantic prawns and more.There is also a choice for non-fish eaters including beef tartare (£8) and rib-eye steak (£32).